kelekcibo/hpcg_laik/bin/doc.md

   * Handling the case for new joining procs within setup functions and init functions
   * Need to call every laik_switchto_ in the correct order as old procs do
 * Discrepancies in the result
-  * Issue was the variable rtz, which also needs to be sent from old proc to new proc
+  * Issue was the variable rtz, which also needs to be sent from old proc to new pro

+## 16 Test Cases and README

+* Guide for how to use compile and run HPCG with LAIK
+  * Changed README and created new file in setup to enable LAIK
+* Scripts to reproduce test cases with shrinking/expanding